geoscixyz/gpg/content/seismic/reflection/seismic_reflection_filtering.rst

 	:align: right
 	:scale: 100 %

-..
-The figures to be put in the toggle are: no_filter.gif, low_pass_filter.gif, high_pass_filter.gif
+.. <<editorial comment>> Origninal GPG has a toggle for different filters.
+Filenames for the toogle are: no_filter.gif, low_pass_filter.gif, high_pass_filter.gif

 The figures to the right illustrate effects of low pass and high pass filters.
 First examine the figure and try to identify aspects caused by high frequencies.
 Then try to identify aspects caused by lower freqeuncy components in the signal.